kzl/decision-transformer/README.md

 ## Instructions

 We provide code in two sub-directories: `atari` containing code for Atari experiments and `gym` containing code for OpenAI Gym experiments.
-See corresponding READMEs in each folder for instructions; scripts should be run from the respective directories.
+**See corresponding READMEs in each folder for instructions**; scripts should be run from the respective directories.
 It may be necessary to add the respective directories to your PYTHONPATH.

 ## Citation